 The vaginal ring is a thin, colorless, flexible ring that is inserted into the vagina for three weeks and is then removed for one week while the woman has her period.
 Low doses of estrogen and progestin are continuously released from the ring, which is replaced monthly.
 Like birth control pills, the vaginal ring is 99% effective at preventing pregnancy, though its effectiveness decreases if used improperly.

 Advantages of the ring include:

 Disadvantages of the ring include:

 Some serious side effects of hormonal contraceptives like the vaginal ring include blood clots in the legs, lungs, stroke, and heart attack.
 Smoking increases these risks.
 These risks are similar to many other types of hormonal contraception.
 Talk to your doctor about all possible side effects.

 Certain drugs, such as antibiotics, antiseizure drugs, tuberculosis (TB) medications, and migraine medications can affect the effectiveness of the vaginal ring.
 The herb St. John's Wort can also interfere with effectiveness of this ring.
 Talk to your doctor about all of the medications and supplements you are taking.

 If any of the following symptoms occur while you are wearing the vaginal ring, contact your doctor right away:

 Do not use the vaginal ring if you might be pregnant or are breastfeeding.
-It is also not recommended for women with the following health concerns:
+It is also not advised for women with the following health concerns:

 US Food and Drug Administration